houda-ohm/ej2-aspnetmvc-docs/src/charts/chart/cross-hair-and-track-ball.md

 Trackball is used to track a data point closest to the mouse or touch position.
 Trackball marker indicates the closest point and trackball tooltip displays the information about the point.

-Trackball can be enabled by setting the [`enable`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartCrosshairSettings.html) property of the crosshair to true and
+Trackball can be enabled by setting the [`Enable`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartCrosshairSettings.html) property of the crosshair to true and
-[`shared`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartCrosshairSettings.html) property in `tooltip` to true in chart.
+[`Shared`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartCrosshairSettings.html) property in `Tooltip` to true in chart.

 {% aspTab template="chart/user-interaction/crosshair-trackball/trackball", sourceFiles="trackball.cs" %}